Relational Local Explanations: Conclusion

 \section{Conclusion}

-This paper introduces the RLE (Relational Local Explanations) method, a novel, model-agnostic approach for generating local explanations that addresses a common challenge in post hoc explanations, which is the interpretability of inter-variable relationships.
-This method provides a qualitative measure of how different feature attributions interact with each other, which is useful for various data types and problems where knowledge of the relationships between features is necessary.
+We introduced RLE (Relational Local Explanations), a novel, model-agnostic approach for generating local explanations with the aim to address a common challenge in post-hoc explanations: interpretability based on inter-variable relationships.
+RLE is capable of quantifying the interaction between different feature attributions, which is useful for various data types and problems where knowledge of the relationships between features is necessary but difficult to obtain.
 In addition, the RLE framework also offers standard feature attributions as local explanations, which provide insight into the specific contributions of each feature towards the final prediction made by a machine learning model.
-Through extensive visual and quantitative experiments, we demonstrate that the proposed RLE method performs comparably to state-of-the-art methods for generating comprehensive (relational) local explanations.
+Through extensive qualitative and quantitative experiments, we demonstrated that the proposed method often outperforms state-of-the-art methods for generating comprehensive (relational) local explanations.
 These results suggest that RLE may be a valuable tool for practitioners seeking to understand and improve the performance of their machine learning models.